jayfiled/apertureLabsRoboticArm/readme.md

 4. To run the tests 🧪
 - Make sure you have the most recent version of NuGet (included in Visual Studio, so no need to install if you have this), otherwise, install from [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe)
-- Then from powershell or cmd run `dotnet test`
+- Then from powershell or cmd run `dotnet test -v:n` wait for the logging output then scroll to the bottom for the test results.

 ### 📚 Description